derekjohnson/respimg-demos/README.md

 * SVG's in /src/assets/icons optimised using svgmin
 * grunticon works its magic on them, saving all relevant files to dist/css

+#### Server

+* Uses connect to serve files in ./dist/ to any device on the same network